 Cow, Hen, and Goat do not like Pig's script.
 They want complete freedom to do and say what they want.
 But without the script, there can be no play.
 Likewise, we humans cannot live without scripts in our lives.
-For example, without rules of the road, driving would be chaotic and dangerous.
-Without the U.S. Constitution, we could not operate as a nation.
+All our laws are scripts.
+Imagine what driving would be like without rules of the road.